What Is ERP Software Used For?

 What are the Components of a Modern-Day ERP System?

-With the coming of cloud computing on such a massive scale and companies now getting more data than ever, it is more important than ever for effective resource allocation to be able to better utilize that data in streamlining business operations and outperforming competitors.
+With the coming of cloud computing on such a massive scale and companies now getting more data than ever, it is more important than ever for effective resource allocation to be able to better utilize that data in streamlining business operations and outperforming competitors when looking at what is ERP software used for.

 With modern databases being shifted over the cloud the composition of newer ERP systems has revolutionized itself.
 The modern-day ERP now revolves around communicating not only with internal stakeholders but external stakeholders as well as competitors.